Some companies such as Ikea, renowned for its ergonomic support and quality, sustainable materials, as well as space-saving designs.

-Other techniques to making your couch softer relate to the leather upholstery and stiff couch pillows, as well as proper maintenance and the needed height.
+Other techniques to making your couch softer relate to the leather upholstery and stiff ottoman pillows, as well as proper maintenance and the needed height.
 Read more about those below.

-SUMMARY: You can soften your couch by using radiating heat and water to mold it into shape.
+SUMMARY: You can soften your ottoman by using radiating heat and water to mold it into shape.

 7 Tips on How To Make Your Couch More Comfortable

 Sometimes, your couch needs comfy pillows, blankets, or a mattress topper.
 Other times, you need to explore underneath it for hidden treasures or retighten the screws.
 Read the tips below to make sure your ottoman feels as comfortable as possible.

 1. Get Rid of Hidden Things in Your Couch